FoMEMO: Towards Foundation Models for Expensive Multi-objective Optimization: Related Work

 \subsection{Multi-objective Bayesian Optimization}

-Multi-objective Bayesian optimization (MOBO) aims to identify a finite set of Pareto optimal solutions within a constrained evaluation budget in an online manner.
-A popular class of MOBO algorithms is based on decomposition, wherein the original MOP is converted into several single-objective sub-problems that are easier to solve.
-For example, ParEGO \cite{knowles2006parego} and TS-TCH \cite{paria2020flexible} randomly select a preference in each iteration and optimize the corresponding sub-problem using single-objective BO.
-MOEA/D-EGO \cite{zhang2009expensive} pre-defines several sub-problems with uniformly distributed preferences and then employs the population-based MOEA/D algorithm \cite{zhang2007moea} to jointly optimize the utilities of all sub-problems.
-Another representative type of MOBO algorithm is based on indicators.
-For instance, \citep{emmerich2006single} developed expected hypervolume improvement (EHVI), which extends from the widely used expected improvement (EI) acquisition function \cite{jones1998efficient}, providing an overall performance across all objectives with uncertainty.
-To extend EHVI to the parallel evaluation setting, qEHVI \cite{wada2019bayesian,daulton2020differentiable} was developed and further adapted to noisy scenarios \cite{daulton2021parallel}.
-In addition to the application in designing acquisition functions, multi-objective indicators have also been utilized in batch sample selection before expensive evaluations \cite{bradford2018efficient,konakovic2020diversity,lin2022pareto}.
-While existing methods have demonstrated their effectiveness, it is important to note that they require the modeling of each objective for every new problem from the ground up.
-Additionally, the costs associated with GP training and inference further constrain their scalability.
+Multi-objective Bayesian optimization (MOBO) typically employs GP models and acquisition functions to identify Pareto optimal solutions within a constrained evaluation budget.
+A popular category of MOBO is based on decomposition, wherein the original MOP is converted into several single-objective sub-problems that are easier to solve (e.g., ParEGO \cite{knowles2006parego}, TS-TCH \cite{paria2020flexible} and MOEA/D-EGO \cite{zhang2009expensive}).
+Besides decomposition, indicator-based approaches provide an integrated performance measure across all objectives under uncertainty.
+Prominent examples include EHVI \cite{emmerich2006single}, which generalizes the Expected Improvement (EI) function \cite{jones1998efficient} to multi-objective settings, along with its modern variants: the parallelizable qEHVI \cite{wada2019bayesian,daulton2020differentiable} and the noise-robust qNEHVI \cite{daulton2021parallel}.
+Another representative class stems from information theory, focusing on selecting points that maximize information gain regarding the Pareto set or front (e.g., PESMO \cite{hernandez2016predictive}, MESMO \cite{belakaria2019max} and JES \cite{tu2022joint,hvarfner2022joint}.
+In addition to model management and acquisition functions design, various batch sample selection strategies have also been developed in parallel setting (e.g., TSEMO \cite{bradford2018efficient}, USEMO-EI \cite{belakaria2020uncertainty} and DGEMO \cite{konakovic2020diversity}).
+While effective, these traditional MOBO methods typically require training individual models for each objective of every new problem from scratch.
+Furthermore, the substantial computational overhead associated with GP training and inference significantly hinders their scalability.